calvinlfer/Akka-Persistence-example-with-Protocol-Buffers-serialization/README.md

-# Akka Persistence example with Protocol Buffers serialization
+# Akka Persistence example with Avro serialization

-This example uses [ScalaPB](https://trueaccord.github.io/ScalaPB/) in order to obtain case class support for Scala when generating code from `*.proto` files.
-This project also makes use of [protoc-jar](https://github.com/os72/protoc-jar) in order to keep a self-contained project without posing any requirements on the user of having the Protocol Buffer compiler on their system.
+This example uses AvroHugger and Avro4S in order to obtain case class support for Scala when generating code from Avro based files.

 Execute `sbt run` in order to run the `Main` application.
 The `Calculator` actor is used to persist events across runs using Event Sourcing.
 We define a custom serializer that makes use of the generated class' (from proto)